Patent Attorney Graduate Training Programme (Life Sciences Team) | Dublin

 Working as a European Patent Attorney is a diverse and fulfilling role, but becoming a European Patent Attorney is widely regarded as one of the most demanding professional qualifications.
-We are recruiting an engineering graduate for inclusion in our European Patent Attorney Graduate Training Programme with a view to developing the skills required as a specialist legal advisor and the opportunity to work with a leading specialist in intellectual property law.
+Our European Patent Attorney Graduate Training Programme develops your skills as a specialist legal advisor and gives you the opportunity to work with a leading specialist in intellectual property law.

-Our European Patent Attorneys work at the intersection of technology, commerce, and the law.
-Our technical expertise ranges from electronics and mechanical systems to medical devices and healthcare – and we represent a range of inventors from SMEs, academic institutions, and international corporations – offering a diverse and intensive work experience.
-We provide an open-door policy to give access to supervision and training from all professional levels, and we nurture a friendly atmosphere to contribute to a supportive training environment.
-Previous candidates have not only continued their careers with us, but have advanced to partner level – thus, we are invested in advancing the careers of our highly-motivated candidates.
+The technical competence of our Life Sciences Team ranges from pharmaceuticals and biotechnology to medical devices and healthcare – and we represent a range of inventors from Irish start-ups, academic institutions, and international corporations – offering a varied work experience.
+We provide an open-door policy to give access to all professional levels, and we nurture a friendly atmosphere to contribute to a supportive working environment.
+As an inclusive workplace, we are invested in empowering, valuing, and celebrating the diversity of our highly-motivated candidates.

 About the Graduate Training Programme:

-The Graduate Training Programme involves a 3-5 year training programme, based on a combination of in-house tutoring with individually-assigned mentors and external training courses, and is directed to successfully undertaking professional examination to be a European Patent Attorney.
-Progression is achieved by completing certain professional milestones and, during your time on the training programme, you will have occasion to work both on your own and in a group, combining theory with hands-on practice.
-The Graduate Training Programme boasts a competitive compensation package and an opportunity to develop your skills relating to other aspects of intellectual property, including trademarks, designs, and copyright.
+The Graduate Training Programme involves a 3-5 year training programme, based on a combination of in-house tutoring with individually-assigned mentors and external training courses, and is directed to successfully completing the professional examinations to be a European Patent Attorney.
+You will have occasion to work both on your own and in a group, combining theory with hands-on practice.
+As part of our commitment to promoting a diverse and inclusive workspace, we offer a flexible working environment to provide you with clear opportunities to progress by completing certain professional milestones.

 Application to the Graduate Training Programme: